Stanford Causal Science Center

 The SC² focuses on two core objectives.
 The first is to provide an interdisciplinary community for scholars interested in causality and causal inference at Stanford where they can collaborate on topics of mutual interest.
 We will do so through the organization of regular seminars and conferences focused on topics of interest to scholars of causality.
 This includes the online causal inference seminar (OCIS).
 The second is to encourage graduate students and post-docs to study and apply causal inference methods in a range of fields including statistics, social sciences, computer science, biomedical sciences, and law.
 The center aims to provide a place where students can learn about methods for causal inference in other disciplines and find opportunities to work together on such questions.

-Please check out our course lists, seminars, and other meetings as well as a Stanford only conference in 2021.
+Please check out our course lists, seminars, and other meetings as well as conferences in 2021 and 2022.

 Upcoming Events